The OU research ethics review process has two entry points depending on the level of risk linked to your research proposal.

-If you are planning to carry out OU research that involves collecting data or biological samples from human participants, it is essential that an assessment or review of ethics issues takes place before any potential participants are contacted.
-The first stage is to complete the HREC Project Registration and Risk Checklist, and return it to the Research-REC-Review@open.ac.uk so your research can be assessed and you should receive a response within 7 working days as to whether a full ethics review will be required.
+If it is still not clear, the completed checklist should be sent to Research-REC-Review@open.ac.uk so your research proposal can be assessed by the HREC Chair, and you should receive a response within 7 working days as to whether a full ethics review will be required.
 Points to note:

 The review process is part of the HREC remit to scrutinise and advise on ethical considerations relating to any research carried out by, and for the Open University, which involves investigations with humans or human materials.
-Information on OU governance is available to OU staff and if information is required externally, please send a mail to Research-REC-Review@CResearch-REC-Review@open.ac.uk.
+Information on OU governance is available to OU staff and if information is required externally, please send a mail to Research-REC-Review@open.ac.uk.

-If you are bidding for funding using the Awards Management System (AMS), and the funder does not specifically require an ethics review at bid stage, you can adapt and nsert research ethics standard text.
+If you are bidding for funding using the Awards Management System (AMS), and the funder does not specifically require an ethics review at bid stage, you can adapt and insert research ethics standard text.
 This will assure the funder of the OU ethics review process which will be followed once funding is awarded.
 If you think a more formal ethics assessment will support your bid, please email Research-REC-Review and we can discuss what support is required.
 Once funding has been awarded, it is important that the HREC is contacted as soon as possible so the research can be assessed as to whether an ethics review will be required.
 There is guidance on the AMS SharePoint site, from your faculty research administrator, or Research-REC-Review@open.ac.uk.

 To meet internal governance and highlight OU research, a list of all projects considered by the HREC (either by HREC checklist or proforma) with HREC reference number, Faculty/dept. and HREC decision date, are made available here.